NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Hybrid approaches to rendering are possible too:

 An application can render some parts of the page on the server and other parts on the client.
 For example, by rendering non-interactive page sections on the server and interactive ones on the client.
-This approach can lead to a better code quality compared to doing pure SSR with imperative JavaScript for interactivity, as both SSR and CSR code can be written in a declarative style.
+This approach, which is quite easy to implement, can lead to a better code quality compared to doing pure SSR with imperative JavaScript for interactivity, as both SSR and CSR code can be written in a declarative style.
+For those familiar with the Astro framework, you can achieve this using the [client:only directive](https://docs.astro.build/en/reference/directives-reference/#clientonly).

 Many modern JavaScript frameworks implement a more elaborate hybrid approach to rendering mixing SSR and CSR: The page is rendered a first time on the server.
 Then it is made interactive on the client by a process called [hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)>) which attaches event handlers to the server-rendered HTML.
 The page is, or sections of it are, rerendered again on the client when the user interacts with it.
 Such frameworks have some nice properties for users and developers: